Vaub/VincentAube.net/content/pages/home.md

 If you need technical support for RTC Mobile Windows Phone do not hesitate to contact me ([À propos](/pages/about.html#contact))!

-> This website doesn't have an english version for the moment but the blog will mostly have articles in english only.
+> This website does not have an English version other than the blog's articles.
+Please refer to my LinkedIn for any professional inquiry.